gmflau/redis-enterprise-gke-kf-istio-egress-gateway/README.md

 ```
 Ex. spring-music-16ddfwutxgjte-cd6vnt89i9io.test-space.34.136.118.158.nip.io
 ```
-You should see both Profiles: and Services: are empty as follows:
+You should see both Profiles: and Services: are empty as shown below:

 ![Spring Music - no service](./img/spring-music-no-svc.png)